-Over the medium term, which overlaps the typical period that we expect to hold new portfolio additions (5-10 years), the impact of an orderly versus disorderly transition may become more divergent.
+Over the medium term, which overlaps with the typical period that we expect to hold investments (5-10 years), the impact of an orderly vs. disorderly transition may become more divergent.
 Under an orderly transition, there are likely to be significant opportunities for companies providing climate solutions and those that can reduce their emissions substantially this decade.
 However, under a more disorderly transition, these opportunities may be more muted as regional diversity in climate policy introduces additional complexity.

 Over this timeframe, the physical impacts of climate change are expected to become more systemic.
 The geographical and sectorial diversity of holdings across the portfolio may provide some resilience to regional climate impacts.
-However, the portfolio holds some businesses reliant on complex international supply chains (such as MonotaRo).
+However, the portfolio holds some businesses with higher levels of potentially significant geographic concentration (such as Naked Wines and Rio Tinto) and others reliant on complex international supply chains (such as Renishaw).